Last Updated: June 2026

 How to Cleanse Black Tourmaline

 Because black tourmaline absorbs and deflects what comes toward it, it accumulates and needs regular cleansing — typically every two to three weeks under normal use, more frequently if you have been in high-stress environments or using it intensively.
-For methods that apply across your entire collection, see our guide to how to cleanse your crystals.
+For methods that apply across your entire collection, see our guide to chakra stones.

 Methods to avoid.
 Salt water is abrasive and can damage the surface of polished pieces over time.
 Extended submersion in any water (beyond a brief rinse) is not recommended.
-Sunlight fading is not a concern with black tourmaline, but prolonged direct sun is unnecessary — the stone does not charge from light the way some crystals do.
+Sunlight does not fade black tourmaline, but the stone does not charge meaningfully from light the way some crystals do — moonlight is preferred over direct sun for both cleansing and recharging.

 After cleansing, hold the stone and set a clear intention for its protective function before returning it to placement or wearing it again.
 This step re-establishes the directional purpose of the stone's work — what it is filtering for, on whose behalf, toward what end.